Infisical/node-sdk-v2/README.md

 **[Infisical](https://infisical.com)** is the open source secret management platform that teams use to centralize their secrets like API keys, database credentials, and configurations.

 ## Documentation
-You can find the documentation for the Node JS SDK on our [SDK documentation page](https://infisical.com/docs/sdks/languages/node)
+You can find the documentation for the Node.JS SDK on our [SDK documentation page](https://infisical.com/docs/sdks/languages/node)

 ## Security